1964 Democratic National Convention: Negative media coverage of Atlantic City

+In 2014, Chuck Darrow of the Philadelphia Inquirer wrote an article which credited the convention with causing harm to Atlantic City's reputation.
+With a damaged reputation and a continuing decline, the city subsequently pivoted to attempt to revive itself by becoming an East Coast hub for casinos and gambling.

 Nominations

 President Johnson announced his long-expected candidacy for a full term just days before the convention started.
 The favorite son candidates who had run in his place then withdrew, his name was the only one placed in nomination, and for the last time, the presidential roll-call vote was dispensed with.
 Johnson was nominated by voice vote.